netanel1234/MonolithBackEndassignment/README.md

 How to run it:
  1. Installing all the required software
  2. Import the project.
- 3. Configue the project with the web container
+ 3. Configue the IDE with Apache tomcat
  4. 'run on servr' home.jsp
  5. Have fun!